nosas/blog/keras_tuner_tensorboard/article.md

 </figure>

 The figure above shows the initial parallel coordinates view for all 99 trials.
-The bluer the line, the lower the validation loss metric - the more optimal the hyperparameters.
+The bluer the line, the lower the validation loss metric – the more optimal the hyperparameters.

-The initial unfiltered visualization is convoluted but we can make out some trends.
+The initial unfiltered visualization is convoluted, but we can make out some trends.
 For instance, we can see a handful of purple/blue lines in the lower values of `dropout_1_rate` and upper values of `dropout_2_rate`.
 Let's filter the data and see what trends we can find.